Questions we hear a lot.

 The objection

-The AI ethics space is full of organizations that publish papers, host panels, and change nothing.
+The AI safety space is full of accounts that repost headlines, add a take, and change nothing.

-Is this just another tech nonprofit doing AI ethics theater?
+Is this just another AI ethics page doing content theater?

 Why volunteer time instead of just donating money?